Skip to main content

 Call me back Email us

-I am a medical negligence solicitor and have been working on cases involving cauda equina syndrome for the last 6 years.
-I have dealt with a number of cases involving delays in diagnosis and treatment of the condition and seen first-hand the impact that it can have on an individual, and how it can affect every facet of their life.
+I am a medical negligence solicitor and have been working on cases involving cauda equina syndrome (CES) for the last 14 years.
+I have dealt with a number of cases involving delays in diagnosis and treatment of the condition and seen first-hand the impact that it can have on an individual, and how it can affect every part of their life.

-In the first of this two part series on cauda equina I will discuss what cauda equina is, how it is diagnosed and what treatment is available for it.
-I will also be talking about the type of symptoms you can be left and how these affect everyday life.
+In the first of this two part series on cauda equina, I will discuss what cauda equina is, how it is diagnosed and what treatment is available.
+I will also be talking about the type of symptoms you can be left with and how these can affect everyday life.

 What is cauda equina syndrome?